sbusso/Bear-Power-Pack/README.md

 * [Publish from Bear to WordPress on iOS](https://github.com/rovest/Bear-Power-Pack/blob/master/Publish%20from%20Bear%20to%20WordPress%20on%20iOS.md) – iOS
 	* Publishes notes from Bear to WordPress
 	* With images, tags, and feature image.
+* [Bear Markdown and textbundle import – tags from files and folders](https://github.com/rovest/Bear-Markdown-Export/blob/master/Bear%20Import.md) – Mac (& iOS light version)
+	* Imports markdown or textbundles from nested folders
+	* Foldernames and MacOS file tags to Bear tags
+	* Email to Bear, or import nested groups from Ulysses (images and keywords included)

 * [Bear TOC](https://github.com/rovest/Bear-Power-Pack/blob/master/Bear%20TOC.md) – iOS
 	* Makes TOC in Bear Notes as bullet or num. list,
 	* With or without HTML links.